 Jeffrey Kozak, MD

-“I am blessed, because I work at Texas Orthopedic Hospital, which is nationally ranked with extremely high patient satisfaction and excellent outcomes.
-I never considered going anywhere else,” said Dr. Kozak.
+“I am blessed I work at Texas Orthopedic Hospital, which is nationally ranked with extremely high patient satisfaction and excellent outcomes,” says Dr. Kozak.
+“I never considered going anywhere else.”

-“The hip replacement was the right next step, because Dr. Kozak had been limping for years and it was affecting his back and limiting his active lifestyle,” said Dr. Goytia.
-“We thought the anterior approach would give him the mobility that he needed, a low dislocation risk and a quick recovery.
-He still needed to see patients, work in clinic and do surgery, and that was the best way I thought I could get him there the quickest.”
+The two surgeons consulted and decided on the minimally-invasive anterior approach.
+“We thought the anterior approach would give him the mobility he needed, a low dislocation risk and a swift recovery.
+He still needed to see patients, work in clinic and perform surgery.
+I felt this approach would get him there most quickly,” says Dr. Goytia.